Single Blog Title

 The Anatomy of Cycling

-Hands up who thinks cycling is all about leg strength?
-If so, then go to the back of the class.
 This is a common misconception among many riders, and can be dangerous as a primary focus on leg strength can cause an imbalance in the body, which leads to injury.
 In fact, core and upper body strength can be looked upon as the inverted foundation that supports the power you push through your legs.
 A lack of core and upper body strength can lead to injury and discomfort when riding your bike, especially when climbing, but even if you don’t experience any pain, improving your flexibility and upper body strength will pay dividends in your riding ability and speed.

 Core strength and stability can be increased by movements such as the "scissors"

-sometimes for hours at a time, it can be a recipe for disaster.
-However a new book entitled, “Anatomy of Cycling, A cyclist’s guide to strength, flexibility and conditioning” by Jennifer Laurita, aims to address these issues and allow riders to train in a more holistic way.
+Cyclists are notoriously bad at stretching, and when you think of the repetitive pedalling and fixed, hunched position that is maintained on a bike, sometimes for hours at a time, it can be a recipe for disaster.
+However a new book entitled, ‘Anatomy of Cycling, a cyclist’s guide to strength, flexibility and conditioning’ by Jennifer Laurita, aims to address these issues and allow riders to train in a more holistic way.

 Bridge with leg lift